Your Pre-Operative Weight Management Plan and Goals

 There are many ways to incorporate healthier habits into your routine.
 If you are in the process of preparing for bariatric surgery you should gradually add in the suggestions below.
-Texas Laparoscopic Consultants offers weight management classes for pre-operative patients.
+Texas Laparoscopic Consultants, a partner of Nobilis Health, offers weight management classes for pre-operative patients.
 We highly recommend the support and structured setting of a weight management class to help you tackle these goals.

 - Increase vegetables, whole fruits, and unprocessed grains in your diet

 - Reduce portion sizes